dllllb/pytorch-lifestream/docs/seq_encoder.md

 Also we have `ptls.seq_encoder.AggFeatureSeqEncoder`.
 It looks like seq_encoder.
 It take raw features at input and provide reduced representation at output.
-This encoder can be used as baseline features, which are fed into boosting model.
+This encoder creates features, which are good for boosting model.
+This is a strong baseline for many tasks.
-It's eat the same input as other seq_encoders, and it can easily be replaced by rnn of transformer seq encoder.
+`AggFeatureSeqEncoder` eat the same input as other seq_encoders, and it can easily be replaced by rnn of transformer seq encoder.
 It use gpu and works fast.
-It havn't parameters for learn.
+It haven't parameters for learn.

 Possible pipeline:
 ```python